Permissionless-Software-Foundation/specifications/ps011-user-data-schema-harmonization.md

 - The `media` array can be used to attach a gallery of images to the token.
 - `currentUrl` is an arbitrary web URL that can be associated with the token.
 - `categories` and `tags` can be used by applications to help users sort and filter through tokens.
 Categories are generally more rigidly defined than tags.
+- The `schema` field allows for 'future proofing'.